-The notion of narrative (Gubrium, 2009) (Holstein, 2000) engages the framing of a problem, objects of research and the technical ways in which such objects can be examined in practice (the methods).
+3. Engaging with the diversity of epistemological perspectives framing of a problem, objects of research and the technical ways in which such objects can be examined in practice (the methods).
 These concerns go to the heart of interdisciplinarity and interdisciplinary practices.
 They are important in turn for understanding how we should think about two related activities: participatory epidemiology and the co-production of knowledge.
+First, we consider interdisciplinarity.
+We consider it in relation to science, which, as we have noted, is a particular discourse.

+The notion of narrative (Holstein, 2000; Gubrium, 2009) engages the

-First, we consider interdisciplinarity, and we consider it in relation to science, which is, as we have noted, a particular discourse.
-Interdisciplinarity may be thought of as participation of multiple disciplines to address questions scientifically and inform policy.
-That this work is "scientific" points to the way in which cross disciplinary work undertaken with researchers from different cultures and traditions demands that such work is understood as forming part of that internationally understood discourse of "science".
-That discourse has characteristic assumptions and perspectives about how we should think.
-It is these that research teams must accept if interdisciplinary scientific work is to be possible at all.
+Interdisciplinarity may be thought of as participation of multiple disciplines applied to an agreed object of study to address questions scientifically and to inform policy.
+That this work is specifically scientific points to the way in which interdisciplinary work undertaken with researchers from different cultures and traditions requires that such work is understood as forming part of that internationally understood discourse of science.
+While at a public level that discourse is assumed to have characteristic assumptions and perspectives about how we should think it is of course internally differentiated in many particulars.
+It is these differences and disagreements that research teams must accept and manage if interdisciplinary scientific work is to be possible at all.
 The alternative is to become lost in an infinite deconstructive wilderness of theoretical mirrors (Martin, 2003) and perspectives, where, in the words of Karen Barad, "Discourse matters.
 Culture matters.
 There is an important sense in which the only thing that does not seem to matter anymore is matter."
-(Barad, 2003).
+(Barad, 2003), p.
+801.

-Sensitivity to these differences of often epistemological perspectives in such an enterprise requires that scientists involved in the research endeavour to achieve some understanding of what different disciplines might offer and in particular the ways that they see the world via the particular discipline (assumptions and rules as to evidence, hypothesis formation, structures and forms of argument, traditions and taken for granted knowledge) of their disciplines.
+Sensitivity to these differences of often epistemological perspectives in such an enterprise requires that scientists involved in the research endeavour to achieve some understanding of what different disciplines might offer and in particular the ways that they see the world (Barthes and Duisit, 1975; Czarniawska-Joerges, 2004) via the discipline (assumptions and rules as to evidence, hypothesis formation, structures and forms of argument, traditions and taken for granted knowledge) of their disciplines.
 Above all it is vital that researchers working within a scientific frame do not forget that science is and should always be critically deconstructive and questioning of established knowledge and theories (Rovelli, 2015).
-That is its essence as a specific dominant way of thinking about the world (Barthes and Duisit, 1975;
+That is its essence as a specific dominant way of thinking about the world (Barthes and Duisit, 1975; Czarniawska-Joerges, 2004).

-Czarniawska-Joerges, 2004).
 From a social science perspective, it is at this point that the question of narratives within the scientific discourse becomes important in relation to four aspects of research activity.
 These are: (a) the definition of problems to be studied; (b) the research process and the instruments to be deployed; (c) the voice in which the authority of the author(s) is expressed; (d) the subsequent development, articulation and authority claims of any translation of scientific findings into policy.
-In the next section, we illustrate some of the ways that these factors interact by considering in general terms the conceptualisation and use of the very frequently deployed term "risk".
+In the next section, we illustrate some of the ways that these factors interact by considering in general terms the conceptualisation and use of the very frequently deployed term risk.